Nokia N95

-The N95 was a high-end model that was marketed as a "multimedia computer", much like other Nseries devices.
+The Nokia N95 was a high-end model that was marketed as a "multimedia computer", much like other Nseries devices.
 It featured a then-high 5 megapixel resolution digital camera with Carl Zeiss optics and with a flash, as well as a then-large display measuring 2.6 inches.
-It was also Nokia's first device with a built-in Global Positioning System (GPS) receiver, used for maps or turn-by-turn navigation, and their first with an accelerometer.
+It was also Nokia's first phone with a built-in Global Positioning System (GPS) receiver, used for maps or turn-by-turn navigation, and their first with an accelerometer.
 It was also one of the earliest devices in the market supporting HSDPA (3.5G) signals.

 After the introduction of the original model (technically named N95-1), several updated versions were released, most notably the N95 8GB with 8 gigabytes of internal storage, a larger display and improved battery.
 The 'classic' N95 and its upgraded variant N95 8GB are widely considered as breakthrough devices at the time of their launch.
 The N95 was well-regarded for its camera, GPS and mapping capabilities, and its innovative dual-slider form factor, and some have hailed it as one of the best mobile devices to have been released.